 - Tuition fees are subject to annual revision and are typically increased by approximately 5% per annum.
 An offer to fund tuition fees is a commitment that fees will be covered, irrespective of any future fee increases or adjustments.

 - All funded applicants should carefully note the funding period of the award.
-For institute-led PhD programmes, this is usually 3 year or 3.5 years for a full-time PhD student.
+For institute-led PhD programmes, this is usually 3.5 years for a full-time PhD student.
 For CDT programmes, this is usually 4 years for a full time PhD student.

 - The scholarship award will commit to a fixed period of funding, although this may be shorter than the length of the maximum programme of study.

 - School of Informatics funding packages provided to both institute-led PhD and CDT students do not cover the "write up" year matriculation charge, nor any continuation charges that may be applicable to students who request extensions beyond their maximum end dates.

 - All students are required to matriculate with the University on or shortly after the start date prescribed in the EUCLID offer letter.
 Any proposed change of start date should be discussed with the intended supervisor and the IGS, which may require and amendment in funding provision and the creation of a revised EUCLID offer letter.
 See matriculation advice at Arrival & Induction.

-- Upon matriculation, all PGR students must visit/contact the University Fees Department and provide them with a copy of their offer letter.
+- Upon matriculation, all PGR students must provide the University Fees Department with a copy of their offer letter.
 In the case of funded PGR students, this is to ensure the University issues the tuition fee invoice to the School of Informatics (and not you as an individual).

-- If any student is issued with an invoice for tuition fees which they believe the School of Informatics is responsible for paying, the student must immediately react and respond by informing the IGS or CDT Finance Admininstrator.
+- If any student is issued with an invoice for tuition fees which they believe the School of Informatics is responsible for paying, the student must immediately react and respond by informing the IGS or CDT Finance Administrator.

 - If a student who is incorrectly invoiced fails to act promptly and / or fails to respond to contact attempts made by the Income Section, the Income Section will issue a late payment fee and the student will be personally liable to pay this extra charge.